tgross35/mariadb-udf-blog/rust-udf-blog.md

 ```

 Uses `.get(0)` to attempt to get the first argument.
 This returns an
 `Option<SqlArg>`which is another builtin enum type like `Result`.

-This has two
-possible variants: `Some(T)` to represent an existing value of type T, and
+`Option<T>` has two possible variants: `Some(T)` to represent an existing value
-`None` to represent nothing. `unwrap()` is used to get the inner value out of a
+of type T, and `None` to represent nothing. `unwrap()` is used to get the inner
-`Some()` value, or panic if there is `None`.
-It should be noted that panicking
+value out of a `Some()` value, or panic if there is `None`, so we use it to get
+the argument at index 0 (first argument).

-is a very bad idea in UDFs and should absolutely be avoided.
-We have already
+It should be noted that panicking is a very bad idea in UDFs and should absolutely
-verified that there is a single argument here though, so unwrapping is OK in
+be avoided.
+We have already verified that there is a single argument here though,
-this case.
+so unwrapping is OK in this case.

 ```rust,skt-impl-ret
 Ok(Self(0))